Why Are My Peperomia Leaves Curling

 Peperomia Pixie is a compact member of the Peperomia plant family Piperaceae.
 This easy-care plant originated in Central America.
 The plant is a selected sport of Peperomia orba (pep-er-ROH-mee-uh OR-buh).

 The Peperomia plant has long been a popular house plant.
-Peperomia Ginny [Pep-er-ROH-mee-uh, Gin-EE] is one of the newer Peperomia varieties on the market and easily adapts to life in
+Peperomia Ginny [Pep-er-ROH-mee-uh, Gin-EE] is one of the newer Peperomia varieties on the market and easily adapts to life in the home.
+It

 Peperomia serpens (pep-er-ROH-mee-uh SUR-penz) is better known as the vining peperomia.
 But, this member of the Piperaceae family won’t be overtaking your home any time soon.
 This little Peperomia plant

 Peperomia caperata is also known as Emerald Ripple peperomia.
-Heart-shaped richly veined ruffled dark green leaves.
+Heart-shaped, richly veined, ruffled dark green leaves.
 Red Peperomia caperata pronounced [pep-er-OH-mee-uh kap-er-AY-tuh].
 The name of the genus ‘Peperomia” combines two

 Peperomia quadrangularis (pep-er-ROH-mee-uh, kwad-ran-gew-LAIR-iss) is a member of the Piperaceae family originally hailing from northern South America.
 This tiny houseplant is very easy to manage and is often used for